MWGitHub/aoc-2019/README.md

     * Eclipse Che
         * Cache still using previous save of a file when building
         * Dropped commands in the terminal
+        * Wrong file contents when committing, using a cached version of the file instead